(All fields required)

 Check the cast daily for cracks and dents, and for a change in the amount of room your child has between his / her skin and the cast.

 To control odor and soiling, use a slightly damp cloth and mild soap to remove dirt.
 Allow the cast to air dry.
 Odor-Eaters may keep down odor if taped on the cast.
-If the cast becomes extremely soiled or wet, please call your doctor's office so they can give you additional instructions.
+If the cast becomes extremely soiled or wet, call your doctor's office for additional instructions.

 Do not pull your child up by the arms or the armpits.
 Instead, hold your child by supporting the bottom of the cast.